firmanjml/Asus-X556UQK-Hackintosh-OC/README.md

 ***Please generate your own SMBIOS SN, UUID using MacBookPro14,1 and change your ROM based on your Ethernet Mac Address.***

+### Catalina Note

+In case if you want to use Catalina 10.5 instead of Big Sur, change AirportItlwm.kext kest to Catalina version and enable xhciportlimit on config.plist

 ### Technical Specifications
 ---